New first-year student room selection takes place June 22–July 3. New first-year students'

 New Fall 2020 First-year Students

 Housing applications will be accepted beginning at 10 a.m.
 Tuesday, April 7.
 The application is available to students who have paid their enrollment deposit and accessed their official Binghamton University email account (Bmail).
 Please keep in mind that it takes 24 – 48 hours for deposits to be processed.
-Students who complete a housing application will be sent a time slot for room selection which will take place in June.
+Students who complete a housing application will be sent a time slot for room selection.
 Watch your Binghamton University email for your room selection time slot which will be sent out a few days prior to the start of room selection.
 Once assigned, time slots cannot be changed.

 We offer first-year housing in five residential communities on lower campus.
 Each community has its own culture, traditions and life-style but they are all great options.
 Before you start room selection, familiarize yourself with the communities and have several in mind.
 Although we can't guarantee you will get your initial choice, you will find friends, wonderful experiences and committed staff in each of our communities.
-Students looking to live in an all first-year building should consider Old Digman in Dickinson Community or Oneida Hall in College-in-the-Woods.
+Students looking to live in an all first-year building should consider Oneida Hall in College-in-the-Woods.
 Find more information about all our communities, photos and videos here.

 Tips for success